CZhouLab/BAMBI/README.md

 •       "overlap_area": between-group estimate distribution overlap area

-User can use this table to select thresholds for different metrics.
+User can use this table to select thresholds for different metrics, this table saved in "./Gene_info.csv'.

 ### Parameter: